-From this example, though Investor 1 started buying stocks earlier than Investor 2, he will take a longer time before breaking even.
+From this example, though Investor 1 started buying stocks earlier than Investor 2, he will take a long time before breaking even.
 While Investor 2 already cashed in his gains.

 This scenario quickly shows the advantage of knowing basic market timing strategies.